Kenny Manigault: College career

 On August 6, 2008, Manigault committed to Wichita State University.
 After one year at Wichita State, he transferred to the University of South Carolina-Aiken, but parted ways with the school after only playing in seven games.
 In his last year of college (2014-2015), Manigault represented the University of Pikeville in the NAIA, averaging 19 points, 7 rebounds, 3 assists, and 2 steals per game, and was named NAIA Player of the Year.

 Professional career

+Early career

 Manigault's professional career began in Australia with the Goldfields Giants of the State Basketball League in the 2016 season.
 In September 2016, he spent a month on trial before signing a contract with AZS Koszalin until the end of the season.
 In July 2017, Manigault joined Tampereen Pyrintö.
 In April 2018, he renewed his contract with the team.
 On August 11, 2019, Manigault joined the Macau Black Bears of the ASEAN Basketball League.
 On August 31, 2020, he was signed by Elitzur Yavne and was released by them on December 2.
 On June 10, 2021, Manigault joined Fraser Valley Bandits.
 On October 30, he joined the Helsinki Seagulls.